zivelab/zivelab-channels/README.md

-# ZiveLab-App-Channels
+# ZiveLab-Channels

-This site is published at https://zivelab.github.io/zivelab-app-channels/.
+This site is published at https://zivelab.github.io/zivelab-channels/.

 ## How to install, build, and deploy